ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

      ![](images/solution22-build-machine-learning-model/select_source.png)
    * In the **Record count required for re-evaluation** box, type the minimum number of new records to trigger retraining.
 Use **10** or leave blank to use the default value of 1000.
    * In the **Auto retrain** box, select one of the following options:
      - To start automatic retraining whenever model performance is below the threshold that you set, select **when model performance is below threshold**.
+For this tutorial, you will choose this option as our precision is below the threshold (.98).
      - To prohibit automatic retraining, select **never**.
      - To start automatic retraining regardless of performance, select **always**.
    * In the **Auto deploy** box, select one of the following options:
      - To start automatic deployment whenever model performance is better than the previous version, select **when model performance is better than previous version**.
+For this tutorial, you will choose this option as our aim is to continuosly improve the performance of the model.
      - To prohibit automatic deployment, select **never**.
      - To start automatic deployment regardless of performance, select **always**.
    * Click **Save**.